open-telemetry/opentelemetry-dotnet/docs/metrics/exemplars/README.md

     ...
 ```

+For more details about the `SetExemplarFilter` API see: [Customizing
+OpenTelemetry .NET SDK for Metrics >
+ExemplarFilter](../customizing-the-sdk/README.md#exemplarfilter).

 ## Use exemplars to navigate from metrics to traces

 Open Grafana, select Explore, and select Prometheus as the source.
 Select the